bgav114/WineColour/README.md

 ML-Classification, Python-JupyterNB

-Name: Mitchell Susa
-Name: Bhargav Rele
+Name: Mitchell Susa, Bhargav Rele

 1. The datasets for our analysis is the ‘Wine Quality' dataset that is available in the following link: https://archive.ics.uci.edu/ml/datasets/Wine+Quality